 We recognized a liability for estimated earn-out payments.
 These payments will be based on the performance of Mooreland over a three-year period.
-The liability for earn-out payments was \$18.5 million and \$13.0 million at December 31, 2021 and 2020, respectively.
+The liability for earn-out payments was \$5.5 million and \$18.5 million at December 31, 2022 and 2021, respectively.
 The contingent consideration accrual is included in accounts payable and accrued expenses in the consolidated statements of financial condition.
-During the year ended December 31, 2021, we recorded approximately \$13.5 million of additional earn-out expense as Mooreland has performed better than our original projections.
-The additional earn-out expense is recorded in other operating expenses in the consolidated statements of operations.
+During the year ended December 31, 2021, we recorded approximately \$13.5 million of additional earn-out expense as Mooreland performed better than our original projections.
+The additional earn-out expense was recorded in other operating expenses in the consolidated statements of operations.